relai-ai/relai-sdk/README.md

             batch_size=2,  # Base batch size to use for individual optimization steps.
-Defaults to 4. explore_radius=1,  # A positive integer controlling the aggressiveness of exploration during optimization. explore_factor=0.5,  # A float between 0 to 1 controlling the exploration-exploitation trade-off. verbose=False,  # If True, additional information will be printed during the optimization step.
+Defaults to 4. explore_radius=1,  # A positive integer controlling the aggressiveness of exploration during optimization. explore_factor=0.5,  # A float between 0 to 1 controlling the exploration-exploitation trade-off. verbose=True,  # If True, additional information will be printed during the optimization step.
         )
         params.save("saved_config.json")  # save optimized params for future usage